tenancy/docs/docs/hyn/5.4/commands.md

 # Tenant Aware Tinker Command

-This article describes how to enable tenant awareness for the native Laravel tinker command.
+This section describes how to enable tenant awareness for the native Laravel `tinker` command.

 First, create a trait named `MutatesTinkerCommand` with the following content: